jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

   (b) is returned as incomplete by the EPA under section 41 and any objections and appeals are determined.
 (7) If the application for a marine consent described in subsection (6) was returned by the EPA under section 41, subsection (6) applies to any new application that replaces the returned application.
 (8) In this section, planned petroleum activity means an activity involved with the exploration, prospecting, or mining for petroleum if, before the new regulations come into force,—
-  (a) the exploration, prospecting, or mining for petroleum with which the activity is involved is authorised by a permit that is granted under section 25 of the Crown Minerals Act 1991 or authorised by an existing privilege preserved under section 107 of that Act; and
+  (a) the exploration, prospecting, or mining for petroleum with which the activity is involved is authorised by a permit that is granted under section 25 of the Crown Minerals Act 1991 or authorised by an existing privilege preserved under clause 12 of Schedule 1 of that Act; and
   (b) the activity has not commenced.

 ### 23 Certain existing activities that become prohibited may continue